West Virginia TSA

 Senior Solar Sprint

 The Senior Solar Sprint (SSS) competition is managed by TSA.
 Students apply scientific understanding, creativity, experimentation, and teamwork to design, build, and race a model solar vehicle that carries a payload; documentation of the process is required.
-Students must register on Cvent to participate and begin the SSS journey.
+Students must register via an Army Educational Outreach Program (AEOP) portal to participate and begin the SSS journey.

 Software Development